-When picking out your meals, choose foods with healthier fats.
-Avoid foods with trans fat and saturated fat because these are sources of LDL cholesterol.
+When choosing your meals, choose foods with healthier fats.
+Avoid trans fat and saturated fat, which are sources of LDL cholesterol.
 Instead, opt for foods with unsaturated fat, which will boost your HDL levels.
-Try incorporating fish, nuts, seeds, beans, and avocados into your diet.
-Fried and processed foods tend to have a lot of unhealthy fat, so enjoy these in moderation.
-Additionally, whole grains (like oats and barley) and other sources of soluble fiber (like fruits and veggies) help prevent cholesterol from entering your bloodstream.
+Try to include fish, nuts, seeds, beans and avocados in your diet.
+Fried and processed foods tend to have a lot of unhealthy fat, so enjoy those in moderation.
+Whole grains, such as oats and barley, and other sources of soluble fiber, such as fruits and vegetables, help prevent cholesterol from entering your bloodstream.

-Any type of exercise that gets the blood coursing through your veins is great for getting rid of some of that stored LDL, and regular activity can even increase levels of HDL!
-Try dancing, jogging, or biking as a fun way to improve your cardiovascular health.
+Any kind of exercise where the blood flows through the veins is great to get rid of some stored LDL, and regular activity can even increase HDL levels!
+Try dancing, jogging, or cycling to improve your cardiovascular health.

-Smoking is detrimental to your health.
-It increases your risk of developing cancer, damages your lungs, and makes it far more difficult for HDL cholesterol to transport stored LDL to your liver for removal.
+Smoking is harmful to your health.
+It increases your risk of cancer, damages your lungs, and makes it significantly harder for HDL cholesterol to carry stored LDL cholesterol to the liver for removal.
+If you're not a smoker, maintain this healthy habit.
+If you're a smoker, consider quitting.
 Quitting smoking is in your best interest, and if you need help doing so, here are three helpful tips.

-Higher stress levels correlate to higher cholesterol levels.
-This could be indirectly due to the use of unhealthy coping mechanisms when we’re stressed or directly related through the long-term effects that stress hormones have on our bodies.
-Learn about healthy ways to handle stress to prevent spikes in cholesterol and blood pressure.
+Higher stress levels correlate with higher cholesterol levels.
+This correlation could be indirect, due to the use of unhealthy coping mechanisms with stress, or direct, due to the long-term effects that stress hormones have on our bodies.
+Learn more about healthy ways to deal with stress to prevent an increase in cholesterol and blood pressure.

-With a few simple changes to your lifestyle, you can make strides in improving your HDL levels and decreasing the amount of LDL stored up in your arteries.
-Your Baylor St. Luke’s Medical Group primary care physician can check your cholesterol levels and work with you to develop a healthy diet and fitness plan to get you on the right track.
-If you have high levels of cholesterol (over 200 mg/dL), schedule an appointment with a Baylor St. Luke’s Medical Group cardiologist to talk about additional ways you can lower your cholesterol and move toward better health.
+If you're concerned about your cholesterol levels and their effect on your health, your Baylor St. Luke's Medical Group primary care physician can check your cholesterol levels and help you to develop a healthy diet and fitness plan to get you on the right track.
+If you have high cholesterol levels (above 200 mg / dL), make an appointment with a cardiologist at Baylor St. Luke's Medical Group to discuss additional ways you can lower your cholesterol and move toward better health.

 Healthline | 10 Natural Ways to Lower Your Cholesterol Levels